nlholm/docker-demo-documentation/docker-demo-documentation.md

 ```

-Here we have setup:
+We put in place the following configurations:
-1. Worker processes to one, so only on http-request per worker
+1. Worker processes are set to one, so only one http request per worker.
 2. Upstream acts as load balancer.
-Default is round robin, so it will pick one server at time to send the requests.
+Default is round robin, so it will pick one server at a time to send the requests to.
-3. Location as reverse proxy.
-It will get the request from client and forwards it to our servers.
+3. Location acts as reverse proxy.
+It will get the request from the client and forward it to our servers.
-4. Nginx will listen port 80 and serve localhost-address.
+4. Nginx listens in port 80 and serves the localhost address.

-## Lets test it!
+## Testing

-Firstly we want to shutdown our containers with command `sudo docker compose down` and back to up with `sudo docker compose up -d`.
-Also we just made changes to /etc/conf-file so lets restart the daemon with `sudo systemctl restart nginx`.
+First we shut down our containers with the command `sudo docker compose down` and brought them back up with the command `sudo docker compose up -d`.
+Also, we just made changes to the  /etc/conf file so we restarted the nginx daemon with the command `sudo systemctl restart nginx`.

 ![kuva10](./img/kuva10.png)

-Localhost answers with desired webpage in every port. `curl localhost` also delivers same page, so reverse proxy seems to be working.
+Localhost answered with the desired webpage in every port. `curl localhost` also delivered the same page, so the reverse proxy seemed to be working.

-Seuraavaksi testaan load balancen toimintaa:
+Next, we tested how the load balancer was coming together.

-Ajetaan 30 HTTP-pyyntöä Nginxlle:
+We ran 30 HTTP requests to Nginx:

 ```
 for i in {1..30}; do